IGVF-DACC/igvf-jamboree/README.md

 kubectl -n jhub get svc proxy-public
 ```

-Connect to the load balancer UI with `http://PUBLIC_IP/`.
+Users/admins can connect to the load balancer UI with `http://PUBLIC_IP/`.

 ### Contribution